nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/DD_DJANGO_VIEWS.md

 For now, open the `deshawnapi/views/city_view.py` module and take a look at the **`CityView`** class.
 Yours will have comments in it, but those have been stripped away for this chapter overview.

 This view will handle client requests for cities.

-The `retrieve` method handles requests for a single city.
-The `list` method handles requests for all cities.
+1. The `retrieve` method handles requests for a single city.
+2. The `list` method handles requests for all cities.

+Start your server if it is not already running (F5), open Postman to test these calls

 |Request Method|URL|View Method Executed|
 |--|--|--|